At Least 14 Killed As Cyclone Chido Devastates Mayotte - UrduPoint

 "The hospital is hit, the schools are hit.
 Houses are totally devastated," he said, adding that the hurricane "spared nothing".

-Mayotte's 320,000 residents were ordered into lockdown as cyclone Chido bore down on the islands around 500 kilometres (310 miles) east of Mozambique.
+Mayotte's 320,000 residents had been ordered into lockdown Saturday as cyclone Chido bore down on the islands around 500 kilometres (310 miles) east of Mozambique with gusts of at least 226 kilometres per hour.

-Its gusts of at least 226 kilometres per hour had "completely destroyed" the territory's many shantytowns, acting Interior Minister Bruno Retailleau said following a crisis meeting in Paris late Saturday.

 Electricity poles were hurled to the ground, trees uprooted and sheet-metal roofs and walls torn off improvised structures inhabited by at least one-third of the population.

-"It will take several days" to establish the full death toll, but "we fear that it is heavy", Retailleau said, adding that the Muslim custom of burial within a day of a death could complicate the count.
+"It will take several days" to establish the full death toll, but "we fear that it is heavy", Interior Minister Bruno Retailleau said late Saturday after a government crisis meeting in Paris.

 Information from the locked-down population, in shock and largely cut off from water and electricity supplies, is slow to filter out, a source familiar with the recovery effort told AFP.